rossriley/bolt-extension-colourpicker/Readme.md

 ### ColourPicker Extension for Bolt

-This code is created based upon the tutorial located on the Bolt documentation website.
+This code is created based upon the tutorial located in the Bolt documentation website.

 [Extensions - Providing Custom Fields](https://docs.bolt.cm/3.0/extensions/advanced/customfields)